hassamwazir/hassamwazir.github.io/_posts/2020-02-21-controls-controllers.md

 ---

+[In the previous post](/blog/2020/controls-system-config/), we discussed the configuration of control systems.
+In this post, we will discuss the common types of controllers used in classical control systems.

 ## Controllers

 Every plant has certain characteristics and will behave a certain way when provided a unit step input.
 For example, the plant,